gildas/go-gcloudcx/README.md

 ## Notifications

-The PureCloud Notification API is accessible via the `NotificationChannel` and `NotificationTopic` types.
+The Genesys Cloud Notification API is accessible via the `NotificationChannel` and `NotificationTopic` types.

 Here is a quick example:
 ```go